makkira/random-users/README.md

 ## File Structure

 src/
-├── components/ # UI: UserInput, UserStats…
+├── components/ # UI: UserInputSection, UserStats…
+├── hooks/ # Custom hook, useUserStats
 ├── queries/ # Relay GraphQL definitions
 ├── relay/ # Environment & network setup
 └── styles/ # Global & module CSS

-## Need to do

-- Move inline styles to css
-- Change default react css
-- Change logo in tab
-- Write tests
-- Add visualization
-- Style page
-- Organize files

-## Issues so Far
+## Issues

 - `https://nextjs-randomuser-graphql.vercel.app/api/graphql` is down, spent time trying to find a way around. // Using provided fix.
 - Installing relay gave issues since I am using latest React.
 Force installed it and hoping no issues.
 If issues pop up, will downgrade react version // downgraded react
 - Mocked the data for nextjs and basic functionality is working now. just gotta add tests and what not. // app works now with mocked data, adjusting to use provided fix.
+- Issues with using the provided fix with Docker // fixed